BioAmelie/ISnorm_lili/README.md

 ```{r }
 gene_dis<-calculate.dis(mat=mat,detection_rate=0.9,ncore=4)
 ```
 The function `calculate.dis` requires three parameters.
-The parameter `mat` specifies the input data, which is a numeric matrix containing expression values, with each row representing one gene and each column representing one cell; The parameter `detection_rate` specifies threshold to filter genes; `detection_rate=0.9` means genes without at least 90% cells having nonzero expression will not be included in further analyis.
+The parameter `mat` specifies the input data, which is a numeric matrix containing expression values, with each row representing one gene and each column representing one cell.
+The parameter `detection_rate` specifies threshold to filter genes; `detection_rate=0.9` means genes without at least 90% cells having nonzero expression will not be included in further analyis.
 The parameter `ncore` specifies the number of cores used to calculate the distance.
-A symmetrical matrix containing the distance between genes will be returned.
+A symmetrical matrix containing the distance between genes will be returned.<br>
 This is the most time-consuming step in ISnorm.
 Utilizing multiple cores can reduce the running time.
 Also you can check the number of genes included in downstream analysis (eg. the number of genes with detection rate larger than 0.9):
 ```{r }
 sum(apply(mat,1,function(x) sum(x>0)/ncol(mat))>0.9)